 ROTATION OF DIRECTORS

-At the first Annual General Meeting of the Company, all the Directors shall retire from office and at the Annual General Meeting in every subsequent year, all directors shall retire from office.

-The Directors shall be elected each year at the Annual General Meeting of the Company and shall hold office until the next AGM.
-All members will be eligible for election but before submitting their nomination for election to the Board, they must be nominated by at least two other members (but excluding a nomination by herself or himself or a current Director of the Board) whose membership is valid at the time of the nomination.
-Nominations should be sent in writing to the registered office of the Company at least 5 days before the AGM.
-Nominations may be sought at the AGM in the event that not enough nominations for all positions have been received.

-A retiring Director shall be eligible for re-election until s/he has served six consecutive years at which time they must step down from the Board for a minimum of one year before being eligible to be nominated to stand for election to the Board for a further term.
-If it arises that one-third of the Board are due to step down in any one year the one-third to step down shall (unless they otherwise agree amongst themselves) be determined by lot.
-Under these circumstances the Directors with six years service who are not stepping down shall serve one more year before stepping down.
+Directors shall be elected to serve for a term of three years..
+All voting members will be eligible for election and the nomination and electoral processes shall be as set out in bylaws by the Board from time to time.

+A maximum of seven directors shall be elected at AGMs of the Company and the Board shall have the power to appoint up to three non-members of the Company to be Independent Directors because of the skills and experience they would add to the Board’s capacity to carry out its functions.
+Independent Directors may be appointed by the elected directors to serve a maximum of two three-year terms and shall become members of the Association on accepting their appointment as Director.

+A retiring elected Director shall be eligible for re-election for a maximum of two further three-year terms either consecutively or cumulatively in their lifetime.

 Any Member who is also a Director shall upon being removed from Membership also automatically lose his/her place on the Board of Directors.

-The Company may from time to time by ordinary resolution increase or reduce the number of Directors, and may also determine in what rotation the increased or reduced number is to go out of office.

 The Company may by ordinary resolution of which extended notice has been given in accordance with section 146 of the Act remove any Director before the expiration of his period of office, notwithstanding anything in these articles or in any agreement between the Company and such director.
 Such removal shall be without prejudice to any claim such director may have for damages for breach of any contract of service between him and the Company.

 The Company may by ordinary resolution appoint another person in place of a Director removed from office under Article 59.
-Without prejudice to the powers of the Directors under Article 63, the Company in general meeting may appoint any person to be a Director, either to fill a casual vacancy or as an additional Director.
+Without prejudice to the powers of the Directors under Article 63, the Company in general meeting may appoint any person to be a Director, either to fill a casual vacancy or as an additional Director provided the number of directors does not exceed the maximum provided for in these Articles.

-The Directors may at any time appoint any person to be a Director of the Company, either to fill a casual vacancy or as an addition to the existing Directors, but so that the total number of Directors of the Company shall not at any time exceed the number, if any, provided for in these Articles.
-Any Director so appointed shall hold office only until the next annual general meeting, and shall then be eligible for re-election.
+The Directors may at any time appoint any person to be a Director of the Company, either to fill a casual vacancy or as an addition to the existing Directors, but so that the total number of Directors of the Company shall not at any time exceed the number, provided for in these Articles.
+Any Director so appointed shall hold office for the remainder of the term of the Director they are replacing.
+After which a person who has replaced an elected director may serve a maximum of two additional terms and one additional term for an independent director even if this limits their total time on the Board to less than nine and six years respectively for elected and independent directors.

-The positions of Chair shall be filled by election at the AGM.
-If this position is not filled at the AGM the members of the Board may elect from amongst themselves a Chair.
+The position of Chair shall be filled from among individuals who are members of the Board.
+This election will happen at the AGM immediately after any vacancies on the Board have been filled.
+If this position is not filled at the AGM the members of the Board may elect a Chair from amongst themselves..
+A person may serve as Chair for a maximum of two two-year terms either consecutively or cumulatively in their lifetime.

-The Treasurer and Vice Chair shall be appointed by the Board on such terms and conditions as they see fit.

 PROCEEDINGS OF DIRECTORS